TalTech-IVAR-Lab/ubuntu-desktop-docker/docs/MOTIVATION.md

 ## 🧪 How TalTech IVAR Lab uses containers?

-In our laboratory, we often work with complex software such as ROS, which normally requires time-consuming installation and an environment with the specific set of tools and pre-configured settings.
+In our [laboratory][taltech_ivar_lab] we often work with complex software such as ROS, which normally requires time-consuming installation and an environment with the specific set of tools and pre-configured settings.
 Doing this setup manually every time when we need a fresh ROS installation is a tedious task that is prone to human error, and packaging it in a VM still poses problems with distribution.

 Thus, we have decided to package our default development environment in a [Docker image][ubuntu_desktop_github] instead.
 This brings multiple benefits: